Robert L. Owen Sr.: Career

 Meanwhile, Owen, Franklin Stearns and Gilbert C. Walker became the leading conservative (or True) Republican candidates for Virginia governor as Congressional Reconstruction was ending in 1868, to oppose Radical Republicans led by provisional governor Henry H. Wells.
 Conservative Democrats had also formed a Committee of Nine to oppose that Constitution, especially its Confederate disenfranchisement provisions.
 Eventually, Stearns, L.H.
 Chandler, Edgar Allen, as well as former provost marshal and now Secretary of War John Schofield and the Committee of Nine succeeded in convincing newly elected President Ulysses Grant to separate the ratification votes on the two controversial anti-Confederate clauses from that concerning the proposed new Constitution (which passed by an overwhelming margin even as those two clauses were defeated).

 In the next election (Virginia's first after readmission) Conservative Republicans united with Conservative Democrats to nominate Gilbert C. Walker for governor, who defeated Wells.
 In the same election, Robert Latham Owen Sr. ran for (and won) a state senate seat, representing Campbell County and Lynchburg.
 Owen escaped tragedy by not attending a controversial Virginia Supreme Court hearing concerning Richmond's mayoral election of 1870, overcrowding in which caused a balcony to collapse, which then caused the floor to collapse into the General Assembly chamber below, with many killed and injuries.
 Afterward, he bought a plantation near Norfolk that had been owned by his fellow surveyor, and moved his family there.
 His friend Thomas J. Kirkpatrick, Lynchburg's new school superintendent and a Confederate veteran, was elected to succeed Owen in the Virginia Senate on December 6, 1871.

 Death and legacy

 Owen died unexpectedly in Norfolk on June 2, 1873, leaving his wife in financial straits and with two young boys to raise.
 His body was returned to Lynchburg by train, and the funeral was held at St. Paul's Episcopal Church.
-His widow resumed her teaching career, found scholarships to help educate their sons, moved west, and much later was buried beside him in Lynchburg's Spring Hill Cemetery.